lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Jelsafan0** _(23-Sep-18 04:47 PM)_

-t!8ball Does Chomsky throw a muffin?
+t!8ball Does Lili NOT ask 8ball if Chomsky throws a muffin?

 **Tatsumaki** _(23-Sep-18 04:47 PM)_